 We all feel nostalgic for the early Battle Royale days when PUBG brought the genre to the front while Fortnite made it mainstream.
 After that, the whole genre became saturated with half-baked, cash-grab battle royale games.
 These new titles existed solely for getting on the hype train and contributed nothing new to the formula.
-Sure there have been some highlights like Apex Legends, but they were few and far between.
+Sure, there have been some highlights like Apex Legends, but they were few and far between.

 Ultimately the Battle Royale format tumbled under its own weight and became just another genre.
-But will Deathverse: Let it Die bring it back to its peak?
+But will Deathverse: Let it Die to bring it back to its peak?
 Or will it bury it deeper into the dark depths of gaming history?
 Let’s find out in our Deathverse: Let it Die Review.

 Story And Setting

 Deathverse: let it Die is set several hundred years in the future, in a world where a natural disaster in 2026 drove the populace crazy and turned them into wild and bloodthirsty beasts.
 And in this future, Death Jamboree is a popular show that is watched around the globe due to its violent nature.

 In it, you are thrust into a Desert with 16 other players, where to survive you have to fight your competitors and the environment itself.
 The battlefield is continuously shrinking because of the spread of a polluted element known as SP Lithium, pushing the players closer to each other for a final showdown, where only one stands tall.
 That’s all there is to it.
 It’s a Battle Royale game, although there is some additional world-building to breathe some life into the setting.

 But at the end of the day, the premise of the game is centered around players killing each other.
 I mean come on now, how many people do you think to play a Battle Royale game for the story?
 They’re just there to hop into the world and have some fun engaging in face-to-face combat or camping at a spot (which is what happens mostly).